 The director of the daycare is always in charge.
-In the event that the director is unavailable, the assistant director becomes the person in charge.
-If the director or assistant director are unavailable, the person in charge will be determined by the director/assistant director upon leaving.
+In the event that the director is unavailable, the person in charge will be determined by the director upon leaving.

 In the event that a teacher is waiting for clearance and or a teacher is out due to illness or private reasons, a substitute will be provided to ensure ratios between student/teacher are met.
-If there is no substitute available, the assistant director/director will fill in where necessary.
+If there is no substitute available, the director will fill in where necessary.